juicesprings/Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 ## Files

-`CodeBook.md` - describes the variables, the data, and any transformations or work performed to clean up the data
+`CodeBook.md` - Describes the variables, the data, and transformations and work performed to clean up the data

-`run_analysis.R` - script for performing the analysis.
-Does the following:
+`run_analysis.R` - Script for performing the analysis

-`tidy.txt` - The output of `run_analysis.R`
+`tidy.txt` - Output of `run_analysis.R`